joranquinten/instaninja/README.md

 Although both methods work (usually), I've found it very tedious since on my feed, I *always* want a blurred image to precede the squares.
 I always need to manually recreate them.
 Since I'm a developer I thought, what the heck, let's build something for me then.
 And I did.

-It's not polished and it doesn't give me the options of aligning the generated squares or selecting something else than a blurred background (maybe later!), but it does offer sane default that work **for me**.
+It's not polished and it doesn't give me the options of aligning the generated squares, but it does offer sane default that work **for me**.
 If they do for you too, feel free to use this program yourself! 🖖

 ### Tooling